robomechanics/MiniRHex/Assembly/readme.md

     * Once the horn is flush against the body, connect the horn/shaft/leg apparatus to the servo motor.
     * Connection: M2.5x25 bolts from McMaster
+  * Be sure to align the bottom slots!
   ![Slot Orientation](Images/slots.jpg)

 11. Slide each servo into a servo sleeve.